 On the fourth Saturday of every January, the slopes of Mt.
-Wakakusa near Nara are set alight, with the resulting flames so big and bright that they can be seen all over the city and from as far away as the former Heijo Palace .
+Wakakusa in Nara Park are set alight, with the resulting flames so big and bright that they can be seen from around the city and from as far away as the former Heijo Palace .

-While the area is quite far from Nara's major train stations, Mt.
-Wakakusa can easily be reached by bus or on foot.
+While the area is a little far from Nara's major train stations, Mt.
+Wakakusa can easily be reached with a bus ride and a walk.

-It takes approximately 20 to 30 minutes to walk to Mt.
-Wakakusa from Kintetsu-Nara Station, and 40 minutes from JR Nara Station.
-The streets will be crowded with onlookers.
+It takes approximately 25 minutes to walk to Mt.
+Wakakusa from Kintetsu Nara Station, and 40 minutes from JR Nara Station.

-The festival's main procession starts at 5 p.m., with monks dressed in period costumes, some blowing conch shells and musicians playing traditional court music.
-Todaiji Temple, Kofukuji Temple and Kasuga Shrine are all involved with the ceremonies of this event.
+The festival's main procession starts with yamabushi dressed in period costumes, some blowing conch shells, and musicians playing traditional court music.
+Kasuga Taisha , Kofukuji Temple , and Todaiji Temple are all involved with the ceremonies of this event.

-The festival itself begins at Kasuga Taisha, where holy men pick up torches lit with sacred fire and then proceed to Mizuya Temple before traveling up the mountain to light a large bonfire prepared for the festival.
-Just after dark, various fireworks are sent aloft.
+The festival itself begins at Kasuga Taisha Shrine , where holy men pick up torches.
+They light the torches with sacred fire near Mizuya Bridge, then hold ceremonies at Nogami Shrine at the foot of the mountain before traveling up the mountainside to light a giant bonfire prepared for the festival.
+Just after dark, many fireworks are sent aloft.

 The sight of the white-robed torch carriers with their flaming torches hiking up the mountain and the fire slowly spreading across the grassy slopes, however, is the highlight of the event.

-When the burning is finished, fire brigades from all over Nara help extinguish the flames.
+When the burning is finished, firefighters and city officials help extinguish the flames.

 The latest information may differ, so please check the official website